On the Generalization Mystery in Deep Learning: Comparison with Other Theories and Explanations

 \citet{Yin18} identify a quantity called {\em gradient diversity} on the training set that they use to study the question of convergence speed saturation of SGD, that is, what is the point at which increasing batch size no longer helps reduce the number of passes needed through the data (leading to more aggregate computation).
 They also study the corresponding question for generalization, that is, when is the generalization with a larger batch size still similar to the batch-size of 1 case considered in \citet{Hardt16}.
 They restrict their attention to the convex case and provide a bound on the batch size based on a quantity called {\em differential gradient diversity} (which like diversity is also computed on the training set).

 \citet{Fort19} defined two measures of per-example gradient alignment called {\em sign} and {\em cosine stiffness} and conducted experiments to study the connection between stiffness and generalization. \citet{Sankararaman20} propose a measure for gradient alignment called confusion and study its effect on the convergence of SGD (as the depth and widths of the networks change).
 They do not study generalization.
 Recently, \citet{Mehta21} present an adversarial initialization scheme for the sine activation~\citep{Liu19}, and study it using the lens of gradient alignment using a metric very similar to coherence.
 They show experimentally on small datasets such as {\sc cifar}-10, SHVN, etc. that within a class, their metric correlates well with generalization, as the scale of initialization is varied.

 We note here that these efforts, particularly those looking at generalization, study gradient alignment within (and sometimes across) classes which is unsatisfactory since class-based analyses do not extend naturally to large output spaces as in regression or generative models (see \ref{C7}).
+Furthermore, in the context of generalization, their focus is primarily on the question of when GD generalizes well (that is, Question 1 in Section~\ref{sec:intro}).
+In our work, we are also interested in understanding the causal mechanism that enables GD to find a well-generalizing solution when such a solution exists (that is, Question 2 in Section~\ref{sec:intro}).